DavidWaumsley/Bistro11ty/events/event4.md

 ## Stater Sites

 11ty has something similar to WordPress themes called starter sites.
 They can reduce the dev work needed to get going.
-Some are able to get going with no or limited HTML or CSS skills.
+Some are able to start with no CSS skills.

 **Here's some places to look:**